Usui Policies and Procedures

 Meal and break schedules and periods may vary among departments, work locations, work assignments and/or classifications.
 Therefore, the employee’s supervisor will assign meal and break periods.

-The meal period is unpaid time and employees are requested not to perform any work during their regularly scheduled meal period.
-Break periods are generally paid for as working time.
+The meal period is unpaid time.
+The meal period may vary depending on location.
+Employees are not to perform any work during their regularly scheduled meal period unless they have express prior approval from their supervisor.
+Break periods are counted as working time.
+Please note that meal/break periods are at the discretion of the company.

 It is important to return to work on time at the end of your break period.
 Break periods may never be added to the beginning or end of the workday or to the beginning or end of a meal period.